rnelsonchem/costcalc2/docs/tables_basics.rst

 * *Compound*: The name of a reagent/solvent/product for the step.
 These names must *exactly* correspond to the Materials table, so a drop-down selector is provided to ensure that a valid name is selected.
 (This is why the Materials table should be created first.)
+The order of the compounds per Step is arbitrary, with *two important exceptions.*

+    * The first compound must be the reference compound for the reaction, which is typically the limiting reagent.
+If two or more compounds are added in equal molar amounts, this is the compound for which the mass will be used for solvent volume calculations.
+    * The last compound must be the reaction product.

   As noted above, duplicate compound names are *NOT* allowed per Step, so multiple usages of the same compound in one Step (e.g.  extraction solvent) should be added into one entry.

 * *Equiv*: Molar equivalents of a reagent or product.
 Although this value can be used for solvents, it is more common to define solvent utilization with